Omycron83/Notes/ML/Neural Network.md

 After reaching $L_o$, the loss function $L(L_o, \hat{y})$ is evaluated between the predicted output layer values $L_o$ and the actual target values $\hat{y}$.
 It measures the distance between the two and is thus to be minimized, which is done using certain optimizers as well as backpropagation.
 ### Backwards-Propagation
-In backpropagtion, the gradient w.r.t. each weight matrix $\theta_n$, $\nabla_{\theta_n} L$ is to be determined to then be used in various optimizers.
+In backpropagtion, the gradient w.r.t. each weight matrix $\theta_n$, $\nabla_{\theta_n} L$ is to be determined so it can then be used in various optimizers.

-This can be done using elementary calculus.
-Doing this calculation also reveals a very efficient procedure thats easily implemented.
-One generally notes that we just apply a number of functions to the input.
+Note that, mathematically speaking, a neural network is nothing but a chain of parameterized functions (that follow a certain form, but that can be disregarded for now).
 Thus, $L(L_o, \hat{y}) = L(  f(l(L_{o - 1})) , \hat{y}) = L(  f(l(g(h(L_{o - 2})))) , \hat{y})...$
 Where $l,h$ would be the linear mappings and $f, g$ the activation functions applied between each layer.
 Thus, determining $\nabla_{\theta_n} L(L_o, \hat{y})$ requires us to 'pass the gradient' back to layer $n$ by using the chain rule: